immunie/interview-front-end-test/README.md

 _Hint_: the translation system is not a requirement, but if you implement it consider i18next;

-The project should be deployed at Vercel or Netlify and you should send a link for the github project to: rh.passeverde@immunie.net
+The project should be deployed at Vercel or Netlify.

 ### Extra features